anupambhatnagar/GPUPuzzlers/tensor_cores/tensor-cores-answer.md

    `torch.cuda.cudart().cudaProfilerStop()`) or using the command line utility [dcgmi](https://docs.nvidia.com/datacenter/dcgm/latest/user-guide/getting-started.html).

-   - Let $w$ denote the word size (4 for FP32 and 2 for FP16 and BF16).
+   - Let $w$ denote the word size in bytes (4 for FP32, and 2 for FP16 and BF16).
 The arithmetic intensity of matrix multiplication is $\frac{2n^3}{3 w n^2} = \frac{2n}{3w}$ as there are approximately
      $2n^3$ operations required to multiply two square matrices of size $n$ and the number of reads and writes is $3n^2$.